CircleCI-Public/circleci-cli/README.md

 docker run --rm -v $(pwd):/data circleci/circleci-cli:alpine config validate /data/.circleci/config.yml --token $TOKEN
 ```

+## circleci-agent

+In order to maintain backwards compatibility with the `circleci` binary present in builds, some commands are proxied to a program called `circleci-agent`.

+This program must exist in your `$PATH` as is the case inside of a job.

+The following commands are affected:

+* `circleci tests split`
+* `circleci step halt`
+* `circleci config migrate`

 ## Contributing

 Development instructions for the CircleCI CLI can be found in [HACKING.md](HACKING.md).